keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 over-provisioned interconnects cost-ineffective and difficult to build.

 <!-- 動的な相互結合網の提案 + SDN-enhanced MPI -->
-Based on the background and trend, we study the feasibility and applicability of programming dynamic interconnect within HPC\ [@Date2016].
+Based on this background and these trends, we study the feasibility and applicability of programming dynamic interconnect within HPC\ [@Date2016].
 In particular, _SDN-enhanced MPI_\ [@Takahashi2014;
-@Dashdavaa2013], a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI, has been researched based on the idea that dynamically optimizing the packet flow in the interconnect according to the communication patterns of applications can increase the utilization of interconnect and improve application performance.
+@Dashdavaa2013], a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI, has been researched based on the idea that dynamically optimizing the packet flow in the interconnect according to the communication patterns of applications can increase the utilization of the interconnect and improve application performance.
 The goal of SDN-enhanced MPI is to accelerate individual MPI functions by dynamically optimizing the packet flow in the interconnect.
-So far, several MPI functions have been successfully accelerated in our previous works.
+Several MPI functions have been successfully accelerated in our previous works so far.
 One of the core challenges in the research of SDN-enhanced MPI is to develop algorithms to control the packet flow in the interconnect depending on the MPI function called by the application.